Tabrez-dev/Bare-Metal-STM32F072B-DISCOVERY-LED-Blink-Project-in-Assembly-from-scratch/README.md

-# Bare Metal STM32F072B-DISCOVERY LED Blink Project
+# Bare Metal STM32F072B-DISCOVERY LED Blink Project in Assembly from Scratch

 ## Project Overview
 This is a simple embedded project to blink **LED3** (PC6) on the **STM32F072B-DISCOVERY** board.
 The project demonstrates low-level GPIO configuration and LED control using assembly language.